bozsahin/ccglab/README.md

 <B>THE WRAPPER</B>

-I hope you appreciate the peace and comfort of <code>rlwrap</code> when you use a command-line tool like CCGlab.
+I hope you appreciate the peace and comfort of command-recaller <code>rlwrap</code> when you use a command-line tool like CCGlab.
 I am eternally grateful to its developers.

 <B>THE CCG WRAPPER</B>

 Steedman-notation for CCG is probably not SLR-parsable.
-I remember getting shift-reduce and reduce-reduce conflicts in SLR which I didn't know how to eliminate without changing the notation.
-So thanks to Mark Johnson for the LALR parser, which is sufficient for CCG lexical entry and rule recognition.
+I remember getting reduce-reduce conflicts in SLR which I didn't know how to eliminate without changing the notation.
+Thanks to Mark Johnson for the LALR parser, which is sufficient for CCG lexical entry and rule recognition.

 enjoy.